Philosophy Units 3 and 4

 There is a basic logic component to this course.
 Students can hone their logic skills in preparation for the intellectual rigors to come by working through the Critical Thinking Web’s Identifying Arguments module.

 Go to the VCAA website for more information about this subject.

 Things to have a look at

 Is VCE Philosophy right for you?
 Watch this video and answer these questions to help you figure it out.

-Some former DECV Philosophy students discussing Unit 3 Outcome 1 topcis: Mind Body and Soul
+Some former VSV Philosophy students discussing Unit 3 Outcome 1 topcis: Mind Body and Soul

 A short parody video explaining the point of a Lego philosopher (minifigure not included upon enrolment in course)